 $495 full | $345 concession

-The workshop fee includes entrance to the workshop for the one day, a certificate of attendance, and a printed copy of the PowerPoint slides.
+The workshop fee includes entrance to the workshop for the two days, a certificate of attendance, and a printed copy of the PowerPoint slides.

 Sydney NSW Australia